openrails/openrails/Docs/Contributing.md

 If you'd like to improve the [documentation](./), [manual](../Source/Documentation/Manual), or [translations](../Source/Locales) you can get started immediately.

-There are no requirements for the pull request.
+There are no additional requirements for the pull request.

 ### Contributed projects

 If you'd like to improve the [contributed projects](../Source/Contrib) you can get started immediately.

-There are no requirements for the pull request.
+There are no additional requirements for the pull request.

 ### Bug process

 If you'd like to fix a bug, you can get started immediately.
 If the fix turns out to be very small, you do not even need a bug report.
 Otherwise, you will need to make sure it has been reported on [our bug tracker on Launchpad](https://bugs.launchpad.net/or).
 If it has not, you can report the bug *and* fix it!

-There are no requirements for creating the pull request.
+There are no additional requirements for _creating_ the pull request.

 These things must be done in the required order: